2008 United States House of Representatives elections in Texas: District 17

-Democrat Chet Edwards has been targeted for defeat in many recent elections.
-His district is widely seen as arguably the most heavily Republican district held by a Democrat, and won a close election in 2004, but recovered in 2006 with a strong eighteen point win.
-The district, which includes the official residence of George W. Bush, stretches from several rural areas south of Fort Worth to Edwards' hometown of Waco and the Brazos Valley region, which comprises the Bryan–College Station area.
+Incumbent Democrat Chet Edwards had been targeted for defeat in many recent elections.
+His district was widely seen as arguably the most heavily Republican district held by a Democrat, and won a close election in 2004, but recovered in 2006 with a strong eighteen point win.
+The district, which includes the official residence of George W. Bush, stretched from several rural areas south of Fort Worth to Edwards' hometown of Waco and the Brazos Valley region, which comprises the Bryan–College Station area.
 This district gave George W. Bush 70% of the vote in 2004.
 Edwards won the 2008 Democratic nomination.